 Perdue’s Big Digital Win

-A Maryland family faced bankruptcy as a result of a lawsuit filed by the activist group Waterkeeper Alliance.
+A Maryland family faced bankruptcy as a result of a lawsuit filed by an activist environmental group.
 The litigation underscored the need for longer-term public awareness of how single-minded environmental agendas can sometimes clash with regional farm families who grow most of what America eats, and who must increase output if they are to continue to do so.

 SaveFarmFamilies.org won national attention for its cause and secured a powerful ally when Maryland Governor Martin O’Malley wrote to the dean of the University of Maryland School of Law that the lawsuit should be dropped as it “perpetrates a great injustice.”
 Our counter-offensive has had an impact on similar lawsuits elsewhere.